-Warren Buffett, whose Berkshire Hathaway Inc. (A:US) has more than $19 billion invested in U.S. banks, said the lenders have ample liquidity and are a class apart from European rivals.
+Warren Buffett, whose Berkshire Hathaway Inc. (A:US) has more than $20 billion invested (2FA:US) in U.S. banks, said the nation’s lenders have “liquidity coming out of their ears” and are in better shape than European rivals.

-“I would put European banks and American banks in two very different categories,” Buffett, Berkshire’s chairman and chief executive officer, said today at the firm’s annual meeting in Omaha, Nebraska.
+“I would put European banks and American banks in two very different categories,” Buffett, Berkshire’s chief executive officer, said May 5 at the firm’s annual meeting in Omaha, Nebraska.
 “The American banking system is in fine shape.
-The European system was gasping for air a few months back” before getting assistance from the European Central Bank.
+The European system was gasping for air a few months back” until getting assistance from the European Central Bank, he said.

-“I’d like to have a lot of money for three years at 1 percent, but I’m not in trouble,” said Buffett, 81.
-U.S. banks have “liquidity coming out their ears.”
+Referring to the ECB emergency-loan program that started in December, Buffett said that he’d “like to have a lot of money (2FA:US) for three years at 1 percent, but I’m not in trouble.”

 To contact the reporters on this story: Noah Buhayar in New York at email@example.com; Andrew Frye in New York at firstname.lastname@example.org; Hugh Son in New York at email@example.com.

 To contact the editor responsible for this story: Dan Kraut at firstname.lastname@example.org